Zukkari/testing-template/readme.md

 ```

 Mockito is black magic in its purest form.
-Only the mightiest Java wizards can hope to fully understand how it works internally.
+Only the mightiest of Java wizards can hope to fully understand how it works internally.
 Thankfully the documentation is pretty good and the test code is usually almost self explanatory.
 Using Mockito correctly can result in a very concise and readable test code.